-When you’re getting a new dog, it’s important to also check your home for any areas that could be dangerous for them.
+When you’re getting a new dog, you might want to explore options from reputable breeders like Fox Creek Farm Goldendoodles and it’s important to also check your home for any areas that could be dangerous for them.
 This includes things like small spaces they could get stuck in and anything else they could hurt themselves on.

 If you’re not sure what to look for, ask your vet or an animal behaviorist for help.
 Once you’ve identified any potential hazards, take steps to make them safe before bringing your new dog home.

 If you have exposed cords or wires in your home, it’s time to start hiding them.
 Your new dog will be curious and may accidentally chew on exposed wires, which can be dangerous.
 By hiding cords and wires, you can help keep your new dog safe.

 There are a few different ways to hide cords and wires.
 You can use cord covers to hide cords that run along the floor.
 If you have cords that are attached to the wall, you can use cord concealers or wire organizers to tidy them up and keep them out of sight.
 You can also tuck cords behind furniture or into other areas where your new dog is unlikely to find them.